Westbrook Pegler

 Francis James Westbrook Pegler (August 2, 1894 – June 24, 1969) was a Pulitzer Prize-winning American journalist described as "one of the godfathers of right-wing populism".
 He was a newspaper columnist popular in the 1930s and 1940s for his opposition to the New Deal, labor unions, and anti-lynching legislation.

 As an ardent proponent of states' rights, Pegler criticized a variety of targets whom he saw as extending the reach of the federal government, including Herbert Hoover, FDR ("moosejaw"), Harry Truman ("a thin-lipped hater"), and John F. Kennedy.
 He also criticized the Supreme Court, the tax system, labor unions, and any federal intervention on the issue of civil rights.
 In 1962, he lost his contract with King Features Syndicate, owned by the Hearst Corporation, after he started criticizing Hearst executives.
 His late writing appeared sporadically in publications that included the John Birch Society's American Opinion.

 Background

 James Westbrook Pegler was born on August 2, 1894, in Minneapolis, Minnesota, the son of Frances A. (Nicholson) and Arthur James Pegler, a local newspaper editor.

-Career

-Pegler disliked FDR so intensely that he lamented the failed assassination attempt on him by Giuseppe Zangara (pictured here in 1933 mugshots).